Racism in the United States: Current issues

 White counterparts.
 A study analyzing federal sentencing data found that Native Americans are sentenced more harshly than White, African American, and Hispanic offenders.
 In fact, further analysis showed that young Native American males receive the most punitive sentences, surpassing punishment imposed upon young, African American or Hispanic males.

 The healthcare system also demonstrates disregard for Native American lives by creating additional barriers to accessing care in the state system, which places a higher burden on the Indian Health Service that is already chronically underfunded and understaffed.
+Native Americans experience a higher rate of violent hate crime victimizations than any other race or ethnicity.
 Overall, Native Americans continue to experience racism, oppression, discrimination, microaggressions, mockery, and misunderstandings of current day Nativeness.
 The tandem exoticization and devaluation of Native American lives contributes to the epidemic of disappearances and murders of Native Americans, paired with delayed or poor investigations of these occurrences.